adorefull/osint/README.md

 # osint
-this was made mainly in chapt gpt lol
+this was made mainly in chat gpt lol

 feel free to skid or wtv i dont care about this